Best Outdoor Security Cameras of 2025

 5. Arlo - Best Wireless Outdoor Security Cameras

-Arlo Pro 5S 2k mounted outside The Pro 5 2K is the standout to us with its 2K HDR video, color night vision, and impressive 12x zoom.
-It also has a 160-degree field of view and can last up to eight months on a single charge.
-That’s better than the Nest Cam’s three-month average.
-You can get your hands on this for just $179.99.
+Arlo Pro 5S 2k mounted outside The Pro 5 2K caught our attention with its 2K HDR video, color night vision, and remarkable 12x digital zoom for checking distant details.
+Add in a 160-degree field of view and battery life stretching up to eight months (double the Nest Cam’s typical three months), and you’ve got serious value at $179.99.

 We’re also impressed by Arlo’s collection of indoor video security cameras.
 The Essential Indoor 2K costs just $39.99 and features 2K video, night vision, and two-way audio.
 We particularly like its automatic privacy shield that closes when the camera is unarmed.
 It also includes a siren – a feature absent from SimpliSafe’s Wireless Indoor Camera.